HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - Note: the common QuickLinks may be effective - since this is a second WORKs instance.
   - persist in trying to understand the intermittant appearance of these blocks.
 - CnIt and f.c.r. could be shared, refactored content
-  - consider thepotential enhancements of a dynamic, generic title. based on the current ToolStack
+  - consider the potential enhancements of a dynamic, generic title. based on the current ToolStack
 - prepare for 0819 at LoTm
   - preceeded by the 0818 - perhaps at UoW
     - consider travel times to LoTm from UW